Reading Time: < 10 Mins

 Counseling can be done individually, in groups, or with family members.
 Sessions with a therapist or counselor are vital in identifying the root cause of an individual’s cocaine dependence and providing solutions to maintain sobriety.

-The symptoms of cocaine addiction withdrawal can manifest themselves in physical and psychological ways, including but not limited to fatigue, irritability, fever, muscle aches, overwhelming cravings, anxiety, paranoia, and depression.
+The symptoms of cocaine addiction withdrawal can manifest in physical and psychological ways, including but not limited to fatigue, irritability, fever, muscle aches, overwhelming cravings, anxiety, paranoia, and depression.

 Cutting down on cocaine use can cause extreme discomfort to an individual.
 Cravings are commonly intense and can result in strong urges to use cocaine again.